By popular demand, the TCPHL Summer Gathering is back for our third-annual event on Saturday, June 24, 2023!

 Groups will form at 11:30am, so if you’re coming by yourself or a couple, you’ll be able to meet other attendees before the challenge commences and set out on your exploration with others.
 Feel free to invite your significant other, family, and friends.

 Participants will be provided a map of key locations in the Philadelphia region — both transit-related and not — and an associated “point value,” earned by posting a photo of the entire team at their designated location to a designated channel on the TransportationCamp PHL Slack.
+Teams may also opt to complete “challenges” for additional bonus points.
 The team that earns the most points will win a prize!

 |Riding every SEPTA mode||TBD|